kru/kru.github.io/content/about.md

 You may or may not know me.
 But, that doesn't matter.

-I'm here to share what I learn in my journey, if you found that my articles here benefit you.
+I'm here to share what I learn in my journey to myself, but if you found that my articles here benefit you.

 Then,